Don’t Miss Out on this Buy-In Window for Guardion Health Sciences Inc. (GHSI)

-Let’s start up with the current stock price of Guardion Health Sciences Inc. (GHSI), which is $0.15 to be very precise.
-The Stock rose vividly during the last session to $0.1538 after opening rate of $0.1523 while the lowest price it went was recorded $0.148 before closing at $0.15.Recently in News on June 9, 2022, ISS Recommends Guardion Stockholders Vote for the Increase in Shares for Equity Plan and for the Reverse Stock Split at Guardion’s Upcoming 2022 Annual Stockholders’ Meeting.
+At the end of the latest market close, Guardion Health Sciences Inc. (GHSI) was valued at $0.16.
+In that particular session, Stock kicked-off at the price of $0.1549 while reaching the peak value of $0.1599 and lowest value recorded on the day was $0.1474.
+The stock current value is $0.15.Recently in News on June 9, 2022, ISS Recommends Guardion Stockholders Vote for the Increase in Shares for Equity Plan and for the Reverse Stock Split at Guardion’s Upcoming 2022 Annual Stockholders’ Meeting.
 Guardion Health Sciences, Inc. (“Guardion” or the “Company”) (NASDAQ: GHSI) announced that independent proxy advisory firm ISS recommends that Guardion stockholders vote in favor of proposal 3 and proposal 4 at the Company’s upcoming Annual Meeting of Stockholders (the “Annual Meeting”) on June 16, 2022.
 Only stockholders of record on the record date of April 18, 2022 are eligible to attend and vote on proposals presented at the Annual Meeting.
 You can read further details here

 Guardion Health Sciences Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $0.7425 on 01/04/22, with the lowest value was $0.1366 for the same time period, recorded on 07/01/22.